 Home

 Welcome!
-I am a Visiting Assistant Professor in Princeton University’s Economics Department (Research Program in Development Economics and Industrial Relations Section) for the year 2025-2026.
-I am also an Associate Professor (without tenure) in the Economics Division at Columbia Business School.
+I am the Gantcher Associate Professor of Business (without tenure) in the Economics Division at Columbia Business School.

 My research primarily focuses on working conditions, labor rights, and firm productivity in developing countries.
 I am especially interested in how the intersection of global supply chains with local institutions affect firms’ and workers’ outcomes and how labor market institutions affect economic development.